WisTex/Neuhub/view/theme/neuhub-red-dash/README.md

 - [X] Profile Menu Widget
 - [X] Stream HQ Menu Widget

-## Neuhub Red Dash 0.7 - Release Notes
+## Neuhub Red Dash 0.8 - Release Notes

-This release includes enhanced navigation for settings, connections, and edit profile pages.
+This release includes some additional fonts and styling.

+Fixed Issues
+* FIXED: Some remote resources, such as extra fonts, not loading properly.

 Known Issues
 * PDL Editor not supported.
-* Some remote resources, such as extra fonts, not loading properly.
 * Contains experimental code that will be removed in the future.

 Compatibility
 * Tested with Hubzilla
-* Not tested with Streams yet.
+* Would need to be modified to work with Streams.